confluentinc/librdkafka/INTRODUCTION.md

 Compression is performed on the batch of messages in the local queue, the larger the batch the higher likelyhood of a higher compression ratio.
-The local batch queue size is controlled through the `batch.num.messages` and `linger.ms` configuration properties as described in the **High throughput** chapter above.
+The local batch queue size is controlled through the `batch.num.messages`, `batch.size`, and `linger.ms` configuration properties as described in the **High throughput** chapter above.